 Teachers have taken a number of in-service courses with Dennis, and many have participated in problem solving workshops led by Dennis.

-He has worked with Math Olympiads from the mid 1980’s through 2021.
+He had worked with Math Olympiads from the mid 1980’s through 2021.
 He had maintained the organizaion’s data and programs and written additional programs when needed.
-He was the webmaster for this site and represents MOEMS at conferences and educational workshops.

 Before this, Saul worked as Director of Competitions for the Mathematical Association of America, which runs the largest math contest program in the country.
 He directed the Center for Mathematical Talent at the Courant Institute of Mathematical Sciences, New York University, a program that reaches out to local NY City schools with math enrichment.